 Answers to some of the most common questions about TMS Therapy.

 WHAT IS TMS?

-Transcranial Magnetic Stimulation (TMS) is a non-invasive, non-drug and innovative approach used to treat depression, anxiety, PTSD and other mental illnesses.
+Transcranial Magnetic Stimulation (TMS) is a non-invasive, non-drug and innovative approach used to treat depression, anxiety, OCD, PTSD and other mental health diagnosis, such as Autism.
 TMS works by stimulating the brain by using electromagnetic fields, similar to those produced by an MRI machine, to improve overall brain function.
 During TMS Therapy, a magnetic field is administered in very short pulses to a targeted region of your brain.

 HOW LONG IS THE TMS TREATMENT COURSE?

 The typical TMS treatment program is 30 treatments delivered 5 days a week over 6 weeks.
-For some patients, an additional 6 TMS treatments over 3 weeks immediately after typical 30-day induction may be helpful.
+For some patients, an additional 6 TMS treatments over 3 weeks may be helpful.
 The daily schedule of TMS allows for a gentle and gradual process to establish lasting effects to brain function.
-Each appointment typically lasts about 30 minutes.
-The very first day will be 60 minutes where brain mapping, called an MT, will take place.
+Treatment time is usually under 19 minutes.
+The very first appointment can last up to 60 minutes because we will need to perform a brain mapping, called an MT.